Persistence pays off: Orr Center celebrates 40 years of progress, partnership

 Fischer, who served as the director of the agriculture program at JWCC for 26 years, describes the work achieved at the Orr Center as a “beautiful thing” both for the agricultural economy of western Illinois and for the community’s agricultural students.
 Fischer estimates more than 1,600 JWCC students have benefited from opportunities at the Orr Center, including internships and volunteer experiences.

-Clayton Thompson, student trustee at JWCC, says that by working with JWCC students, the center’s impact extends to the future of agriculture.
+Clayton Thompson, student trustee at JWCC, says by working with JWCC students, the center’s impact extends to the future of agriculture.
 “The hands-on experience and knowledge students can earn by working with the researchers at the Orr Center is a huge value, especially because our community is so ag-focused,” he says.

 Fischer attributes the success of the Orr Center to the ongoing investment from its community.
 “This center has seen massive support,” he says.
 “We all recognize the value in cooperating together in a research center like this, and we have used it to create a new way of generating applicable research.”